-The TV-VVTZC-E2 supports the following temperature sensors:
+The TV-VAVB3-E2 supports the following temperature sensors:

-Sensors Notes Sp ace temperature sensors: • Wireless Standard or Plus You can average up to 5 wireless sensors. • ZS Standard, Plus, Pro You can average up to 5 ZS sensors - a combination of temperature, humidity, and/or $\rm CO^2$ sensors. • T55 Push the sensor's override button from 2 to 10 seconds to initiate a timed override.
-If a network space temperature value is used, that value must be written to the BACnet space temperature point (system_spt) at 1 to 5 minute intervals or on a COV of $0.1\Delta^\circ\text{F}$ (.06 $\Delta^\circ\text{C}$ ).
-To reference another zone as your space temperature input, read the BACnet point zone_temp by using the network point System Space Temperature.
-Dı ict temperature sensors: • Duct Air Temperature (DAT) 10K Type II.
-If the zone does not have ducted reheat, install a DAT sensor on the inlet of the damper. • Supply Air Temperature (SAT) If the zone has ducted reheat, install an SAT sensor downstream of the reheat source.
-The SAT is used in controlling the reheat.
-The DAT/SAT determines the air source mode if Linkage communication fails or if the controller is stand-alone.
-See Air Source Mode Determination (page 65) for details.
+Sensors Notes Space temperature sensors: Wireless Standard or Plus You can average up to 5 wireless sensors. • ZS Standard, Plus, Pro You can average up to 5 ZS sensors - a combination of temperature, humidity, and/or $CO^2$ sensors. • T55 Push the sensor's override button from 2 to 10 seconds to initiate a timed override.
+If a network space temperature value is used, that value must be written to the BACnet space temperature point (system_spt) at 1 to 5 minute intervals or on a COV of $0.1\Delta$ °F (.06 $\Delta$ °C).
+Supply Air Temperature (SAT) sensor If the zone has ducted reheat, install an SAT sensor downstream of the reheat source.
+The space temperature is used in controlling the reheat while the SAT sensor maintains the limit of Maximum Heating SAT .
+If heat is not supplied, install the SAT sensor in the duct on the terminal's inlet air side.
+The SAT determines the air source mode should Linkage communication fail or if the controller is stand-alone.
+See Air Source Mode Determination (page 70) for details.